8 Retirement Deadlines You Can't Afford To Miss -- Age 50 to 80

-Right now, this is the age at which you'll receive the maximum Social Security benefit -- if you can hold off that long.
-It's important to note, however, that Social Security is in turmoil right now and that your benefits vary according to how much you've Social Security Administration's website.into the plan and what year you were born.
-Find out how your birth year affects your benefits at the
+Right now, this is the age at which you'll receive the maximum Social Security benefit if you were born in 1960 or later -- if you can hold off that long.
+It's important to note, however, that your benefits vary according to how much you've put into the plan and what year you were born.

-8. April 1 Of The First Year In Which You Turn Age 70½
+8. April 1 After You Turn Age 70½ - Take Your RMDs

 At this point, it will start to seem like everybody wants you to start taking your money back.
-This is when you're required to take minimum distributions from tax-deferred retirement plans such as 401(k)s and IRAs (except a Roth IRA) every year -- even if you're still punching a clock every day.
+This is when you are to take your required minimum distributions (RMDs) from tax-deferred retirement plans such as 401(k)s and IRAs (except a Roth IRA) every year -- even if you're still punching a clock every day.